Diffuse Axonal Injury Lawyers: Brain Injury Lawyers

 Diffuse Axonal Injury occurs when axons (the parts of nerve cells that allow neurons to send messages between them) are disrupted.
 It is an injury to multiple areas of the brain.
-It is among the most common of brain injuries and can occur in all types of head injuries from the most mild to the most severe.
-Its effect can be devastating and it is, in fact, one of the leading causes of death in people with traumatic brain injury.
+It is among the most common of brain injuries and can occur in all types of head injuries, from the most mild to the most severe.
+Its effects can be devastating and it is, in fact, one of the leading causes of death among people with traumatic brain injury.

-Diffuse Axonal Injury does not result from a direct blow to the head but rather results from the movement of the brain back and forth in the skull as a result of a sudden deceleration or acceleration.
-These injuries are often seen in automobile accidents, sports accidents, violent falls, shaken baby syndrome and other flexion/extension injury scenarios.
+Diffuse Axonal Injury does not result from a direct blow to the head; rather, it results from the movement of the brain back and forth in the skull as a result of a sudden deceleration or acceleration.
+These injuries are often seen in automobile accidents, sports accidents, violent falls, shaken baby syndrome, and other flexion/extension injury scenarios.

 - Speech therapy